finos/legend/docs/getting-started/contribute-documentation.md

 You can get involved with Legend by suggesting topics you'd like to see in our documentation.
 Suggest a topic for our docs by [opening an issue in our GitHub repo](https://github.com/finos/legend/issues/new/choose).
 Ideas are also welcome through the [Legend General List](mailto:Legend@finos.org).

-## Make suggested edits and adds directly in the documentation
+## Edit the documentation site directly

 To make edits to the website itself, you need to run the website locally.
 You must have: